OraOpenSource/apex-nitro/README.md

 ## What APEX Front-End Boost is
 APEX Front-End Boost is a personal local web server that hosts and distributes your files to your APEX application.

-APEX Front-End Boost makes coding faster, easier, and prettier.
+APEX Front-End Boost makes coding faster and easier.
 This productivity tool helps you work with static files (`js`, `css`, `images`, etc.) more efficiently within an APEX application.

 ![demo](/docs/demo-main.gif)